Transfer-matrix approach to the Blume-Capel model on the triangular lattice: Results

 The central charge $c$ can be extracted from the finite-size scaling behavior of the free energy.
 For a cylindrical geometry--specifically, an infinitely long strip with periodic boundary conditions in the transverse direction--the free-energy density $f$, expressed in units of $k_{\rm B}T$, approaches the bulk value $f_\infty$ as the strip width $L$ increases, following the well-known scaling relation

 where $c$ is the central charge characterizing the underlying conformal field theory.
 By tracking this finite-size dependence numerically, one can accurately determine $c$ from the computed values of $f(L)$.
-In our implementation for the triangular-lattice Blume–Capel model, the free-energy density is obtained from the largest eigenvalue $\lambda_1$ of the transfer matrix as
+In our implementation for the triangular-lattice Blume–Capel model (see Fig.~\ref{fig:tm-method}(a) and the relevant discussion in Sec.~\ref{sec:free-energy}), the free-energy density is obtained from the largest eigenvalue $\lambda_1$ of the transfer matrix as

-where the geometrical prefactor $\sqrt{3}$ accounts for the strip orientation and the three-row double-layer construction shown in Fig.~\ref{fig:tm-method}(a).

 To extract the central charge, we first estimate the bulk free energy density $f_\infty$ using the Bulirsch-Stoer extrapolation algorithm~\cite{henkel88} with the control parameter $\omega = 2$.
 This enables us to construct the finite-size estimator